algosup/2023-2024-project-5-flutter-team-1/documents/functional_specifications/Functional Specification.md

 ## 8. Hardware Interfaces

-- To use the "Adopt a Candidate" app, users looking for a job must access the app via their smartphone by downloading it from the Apple Store or Play Store.
+- To use the "Adopt a Candidate" app, jobseekers must access the app via their smartphone by downloading it from the Apple Store or Play Store.
 The app will be optimized to work on the following devices:
   - Smartphones with iOS 12 or later.
   - Smartphones with Android 8.0 (Oreo) or later.
   - A stable Internet connection is required to access all the features of the application.
-- In a future release, users will also be able to use the app on their personal computers.
+- In a future release, jobseekers will also be able to use the app on their personal computers.
 The minimum specifications laid down are:
   - Compatible browsers: Google Chrome, Mozilla Firefox, Safari, Microsoft Edge (recent versions).
 - For businesses, the platform will be mainly usable with a computer and will require the following equipment:
   - Desktops or laptops with a stable Internet connection.